-Add Ashwagandha along with raw chocolate and other healthy ingredients to make this refreshing dessert minus the guilt pangs!
+Add ashwagandha to raw chocolate and other healthy ingredients to make this refreshing dessert minus the guilt pangs!

-- Mix 1/4 cup Ashwaganda powder, 1/4 cup maca powder, 1-2 tbsp raw cocoa powder, 1 tsp cinnamon, 1/4 tsp unrefined sea salt in a bowl
+- Mix 1/4 cup ashwagandha powder, 1/4 cup maca powder, 1–2 tbsps raw cocoa powder, 1 tsp cinnamon, and 1/4 tsp unrefined sea salt in a bowl.

 - Pour the mixture into a silicon mini-muffin tray or chocolate mold.